 So, let’s talk about customer service.

-How?
-By predicting customer behavior and making recommendations that reduce the need for live interactions, for one.
-Applied strategically, AI can help guide decision making, personalize experiences, and unlock valuable data across the enterprise—data that helps employees serve customers more accurately and efficiently.
+What forms does this take?
+Individually tailored content recommendations that reduce the need for live interactions is one.
+Applied strategically, AI can help guide decision making, personalize experiences, and unlock valuable data across the enterprise — data that helps customers serve themselves and employees serve those that remain more accurately and efficiently.

 Over the next 18 months, Salesforce predicts that 143% of service teams plan to increase their use of AI.
-There are a couple of ways to apply AI within the service world, depending on the use case:
+There are a couple of ways to apply AI to achieve relevance in the service world, depending on the use case:

 - Customer self-service